beacon-House/admissions-bch/docs/form-component-flow.md

    - If grade is "masters": User proceeds to Masters Academic Details Form (Step 2B)
    - Otherwise: User proceeds to Academic Details Form (Step 2A)
 3. After completing Step 2:
+   - **NEW RULE**: If form filler is "student": Form is submitted directly with category "nurture" (bypasses all subsequent steps)
-   - System determines lead category
+   - System determines lead category for parent-filled forms
-   - If lead category is "nurture" and grade is 11 or 12: User proceeds to Extended Nurture Form (Step 2.5)
+   - If lead category is "nurture" and grade is 11 or 12 AND form filler is "parent": User proceeds to Extended Nurture Form (Step 2.5)
    - If lead category is "nurture" and grade is not 11 or 12 (including masters): Form is submitted directly
    - Otherwise: User sees evaluation animation and proceeds to Counselling Form (Step 3)
 4. After completing Step 2.5: